Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 What is the risk of keloids in darker skin?

 The formation of keloids is a legitimate concern in patients with darker skin.
 However, the nose is a low-risk area for keloids.
 The scars from rhinoplasty tend to heal very well, even in patients with a history of keloids in other parts of the body.
-I take additional precautions in at-risk patients, such as using silicone strips and closer monitoring.
+I take additional precautions in at-risk patients, such as using silicone scar sheets and closer monitoring.

 Do I need to use rib cartilage in my rhinoplasty?

 Not always.
 Nasal septum cartilage is the first choice.
-Rib cartilage is reserved for cases that require large amounts of grafts - usually secondary rhinoplasties or noses that need extensive structural reconstruction.
+Rib cartilage is reserved for cases that require large amounts of grafts - usually revision rhinoplasties or noses that need extensive structural reconstruction.
 During the consultation, I assess the availability of septal cartilage and discuss options with you.

 Can ethnic rhinoplasty be combined with other procedures?